c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Abstract

 \section{Abstract}

-Given a dynamic set \setKeys{} of $k$ strings of total length $n$ whose characters are drawn from an alphabet of size~$\sigma$, a keyword dictionary is a data structure built on $\setKeys$ that provides locate, prefix search, and update operations on~$\setKeys$.
-Under the assumption that $\alpha = \lg_{\sigma} n$ characters fit into a single machine word~$w$, we propose a keyword dictionary that represents \setKeys{} in $n \lg \sigma + \Oh{k w}$ bits of space, supporting all operations in $\Oh{m / \alpha + \lg \alpha}$ expected time on an input string of length~$m$ in the word RAM model.
-This data structure is underlined with an exhaustive practical evaluation, highlighting the practical usefulness of the proposed data structure.
+Given a dynamic set \setKeys{} of $k$ strings of total length $n$ whose characters are drawn from an alphabet of size~$\sigma$, a keyword dictionary is a data structure built on $\setKeys$ that provides lookup, prefix search, and update operations on~$\setKeys$.
+Under the assumption that $\alpha = w/ \lg \sigma$ characters fit into a single machine word of~$w$ bits, we propose a keyword dictionary that represents \setKeys{} in either $n \lg \sigma + \Ot{k \lg n}$ or $|T| \lg \sigma + \Ot{k w}$ bits of space, where $|T|$ is the number of nodes of a trie representing~$\setKeys{}$.
+It supports all operations in $\Oh{m / \alpha + \lg \alpha}$ expected time on an input string of length~$m$ in the word RAM model.
+A practical evaluation highlights the practical usefulness of the proposed data structure, especially for prefix searches --- one of the most essential keyword dictionary operations.